 An administrative fee and premium for the crop covered by each HIP-WI Endorsement will be due in addition to any administrative fee(s) and/or premium(s) of the underlying policy.
 However, the HIP-WI administrative fee may be waived if you qualify as a limited resource farmer, a Beginning Farmer and Rancher (BFR), or a Veteran Farmer and Rancher (VFR).

 Premium for the HIP-WI Endorsement is calculated by multiplying the Hurricane Protection Amount (HPA) by the premium rate and any premium adjustment percentages that may apply.
 All information needed to calculate the premium rate is contained in the actuarial documents.
 The premium subsidy for the HIP-WI Endorsement is fixed at 65 percent.

-- How does HIP-WI coverage work when combined with SCO or STAX?
-HIP-WI covers a portion of the deductible above the SCO or STAX layer of insurance, up to 95 percent of the expected crop value, the same as for other crops. - What will my HIP-WI coverage be based on if I have SCO or STAX acreage that is later enrolled in FSA ARC or PLC?
+How does HIP-WI coverage work when combined with SCO or STAX?

+HIP-WI covers a portion of the deductible above the SCO or STAX layer of insurance, up to 95 percent of the expected crop value, the same as for other crops.

+What will my HIP-WI coverage be based on if I have SCO or STAX acreage that is later enrolled in FSA ARC or PLC?
 Will my coverage range for HIP-WI be based on the underlying policy or the coverage level including SCO or STAX since I will be ineligible for SCO or STAX indemnity on those acres?

 The HIP-WI Endorsement will remain in effect when an insured adds, modifies, or removes any SCO or STAX coverage associated with the underlying policy.

 If SCO coverage on a Farm Number (FN) is removed due to the FN being enrolled in the FSA Agriculture Risk Coverage (ARC) program, or if STAX coverage on a FN is removed due to the FN being enrolled in either the ARC or FSA Price Loss Coverage (PLC) program, HIP-WI coverage will not be increased to the underlying policy coverage level, unless the change to SCO or STAX coverage is reported by the insured on or before the ARD.

-How will the HIP-WI work with Nursery and Nursery Value Select?
-HIP-WI will cover a portion of the deductible for Nursery and Nursery Value Select (NVS), up to 95 percent of the expected crop value, the same as for other crops.
-Under Nursery or NVS, if you increase inventory values above what you reported on the original report (e.g., Plant Inventory Value Report (PIVR) or Nursery Value Report (NVR)) at any point during the crop year by submitting a revised report (e.g., revised PIVR, revised NVR or Peak Inventory Value Report) allowable by the underlying policy, the value of HIP-WI will not increase, but will remain consistent with the coverage established at the beginning of the insurance period according to the original report.
+How will the HIP-WI work with Nursery Value Select?

+HIP-WI will cover a portion of the deductible for Nursery Value Select (NVS), up to 95 percent of the expected crop value, the same as for other crops.

+Under NVS, if you increase inventory or selected values above what you reported on the original report (for example, Nursery Value Report (NVR)) at any point during the crop year by submitting a revised report (for example, Peak Selected Value Report or revised NVR) allowable by the underlying policy, the value of HIP-WI will not increase, but will remain consistent with the coverage established at the beginning of the insurance period according to the original report.

-When will HIP-WI and Tropical Storm Option (TS) indemnities be paid?
+When will HIP-WI indemnities be paid?

-RMA releases the data as soon as it is available from NOAA.
+The Risk Management Agency (RMA) releases the data as soon as it is available from NOAA.
 The rainfall and wind extents data is usually available within 30 days.
 NOAA also performs quality control to ensure that the data is correct.
 The final rainfall data is provided approximately 60 days following the storm, at which point RMA will update the tropical storm triggers.
 The wind extent data is usually available in the spring following the hurricane season and RMA will update the hurricane triggers.
 RMA will not remove triggers if the final data shows that a county did not trigger.